 The old town ( ville haute quarter ) is where you want to spend most of your time, make sure you visit the old Luxembourg city center and main square, also walking along the river that runs around the old town and trying to fit time in to visit one of the many museums that Luxembourg city has.

-If you don’t want to walk around the city then consider taking the Hop on Hop off Bus, it takes you around both the old town and new modern area of the city and includes all the highlights.
+If you don’t want to walk around the city then consider taking a city bus tour, it takes you around both the old town and new modern area of the city and includes all the highlights.
 It comes with an audio guide in 7 languages.
 Tickets must be bought online as the ticket office is currently closed.

-Click here to buy your Hop on Hop off Luxembourg City Bus Ticket
+Click here to buy your Luxembourg City Bus Tour Ticket

 Bock Casemates